ENHANZE® Drug Delivery Technology

 With ENHANZE technology, it’s possible to break through traditional subcutaneous limitations and rapidly deliver high-dose, high-volume therapeutics to the patients who need it in the clinic or at home.

-ENHANZE technology is commercially validated to facilitate the subcutaneous administration of five approved therapeutics.
+ENHANZE technology is commercially validated to facilitate the subcutaneous administration of seven approved therapeutics.

 • Darzalex FASPRO® (daratumumab and hyaluronidase – fihj) injection for subcutaneous use (US) / DARZALEX® SC (daratumumab) (International)